Microsyops

-Microsyops is a plesiadapiform primate found in Middle Eocene in North America.
-It is in the family Microsyopidae.
+Microsyops is a plesiadapiform found in the Middle Eocene in North America.
+It is in the family Microsyopidae, a plesiadapiform family characterized by distinctive lanceolate lower first incisors.
 It appears to have had a more developed sense of smell than other early primates.
 It is believed to have eaten fruit, and its fossils show the oldest known dental cavities in a mammal.